DyogenIBENS/PhylDiag/README.md

 ##### Link between synteny blocks and conserved segments

-> "there is no difference between a synteny block with no gap (g=0) and a conserved segment"
-> -- <cite> [in High precision detection of conserved segments from synteny blocks]<cite/>

-Remark: "no gap", corresponds to "no micro-rearrangement" here

-*Conserved segments* can be considered as a specific type of *synteny blocks*.
+*Conserved segments* can be considered as a specific type of *synteny blocks*, with a threshold between micro and macro-rearrangements equal to 0 ancestral genes.
-For this reason you may see some *conserved segments* being named more generally *synteny blocks* in the code.
+For this reason you may see some *conserved segments* being named more generally *synteny blocks* in the code, or with the extension *.sbs.

 ## Installation
 [Install the LibsDyogen library first.](https://github.com/DyogenIBENS/LibsDyogen)